MicrosoftDocs/cpp-docs/docs/standard-library/variant-class.md

 ## <a name="variant"></a>  variant::variant

 Constructs an object of type `variant`.
+Also includes a destructor.

 ```cpp
 constexpr variant() noexcept(see below);